You are here

 On an annual basis, SVS offers travel scholarships to aspiring vascular surgeons to underwrite expenses for attendance at the Vascular Annual Meeting.
 During the meeting, trainees will be able to attend scientific sessions and network with leaders in the field.
 SVS will provide educational programming designed exclusively for students and residents.
 Scholarship recipients will also have the opportunity to participate in open and endovascular simulation training, attend didactic lectures geared specially toward them, as well as participate in a residency fair.

-Sponsored by the SVS Leadership Development Committee and the SVS Resident and Student Outreach Committee, SVS annually offers Diversity Medical Student Travel Scholarships to provide aspiring vascular surgeons with an opportunity to attend the Vascular Annual Meeting and to enhance the professional network of medical students from underrepresented racial/ethnic minorities within the vascular surgery specialty.
+Sponsored by the SVS Leadership Development & Diversity Committee and the SVS Resident and Student Outreach Committee, SVS annually offers a Diversity Medical Student Travel Scholarship to provide aspiring vascular surgeons with an opportunity to attend the Vascular Annual Meeting, and to enhance the professional network of medical students from underrepresented racial/ethnic minorities within the vascular surgery specialty.
 During the Vascular Annual Meeting, students will be able to attend scientific sessions and network with leaders in the field to learn more about the latest treatments and research in vascular disease.
-SVS will provide educational programming designed exclusively for students.
+Additionally, SVS provides educational programming designed exclusively for students.
 Scholarship recipients will also have the opportunity to participate in open and endovascular simulation training, attend didactic lectures geared specially toward them, as well as participate in a residency fair.

 Directed to SVS members developing Patient-Centered Outcomes Research Institute (PCORI) grant applications.
 The grant is designed to support and optimize an SVS member application for a PCORI grant, especially in both PCORI and SVS Clinical Research Priority Areas.